Image by HeyBernice.com

-As we’ve mentioned before, here at Nutricia North America, we strive to take measures to reduce our impact on the Earth.
+Recycling Neocate cans, as we’ve mentioned before, is part of reducing our impact on the Earth.
 That’s why we encourage everyone to reuse or recycle their Neocate cans.

 The best part about recycling is that it can be a family activity, and there are plenty of ways to get your kids excited about it all.

 Recycling Neocate Cans

 Did you know that all empty Neocate product cans are recyclable, as well as the Splash drink boxes?